nseymoursmith/nseymoursmith.github.io/index.md

 ### Technologies:
-I have extensive experience designing electronics and hardware for sensor and feedback applications with PC interfaces or stand-alone automated modules with microcontroller-processing using a range of chips (PIC, dsPIC, ATmega, Arduino), and communication protocols such as SPI, I2C, Bluetooth, and NFC/RFID.
+I have extensive experience designing electronics and hardware for sensor and feedback applications with PC interfaces written in Python, C++ and Java, or stand-alone automated modules with microcontroller-processing using a range of chips (PIC, dsPIC, ATmega, Arduino), and communication protocols such as SPI, I2C, Bluetooth, and NFC/RFID.

 ---